vichitrak/imdb/Readme.md

-**Python script to automatically open up imdb link of the movie, fetch movie details to a spreadsheet and append imdb ratings to movie name.**
+**Python script to automatically open up imdb link of the movie, fetch movie details to a spreadsheet and append imdb ratings to movie folder name.**

 **IMDB-folder** :	Opens up the movie link to imdb site directly from folder.
 **IMDB-lookup**	: create a spreadsheet with movie details in the same folder.
 **imdb-rating-folder** : append the movie names with their IMDB ratings (all the movies in the folder)

-How to check which python you're using.
+**How to check which python version you're using**
+-If Python is installed in your windows machine.
 -Open command prompt --> type python --> Hit enter
 -If You've set the python path in in system environment variables it'll show you the python version
--else it'll show "python is not recognized as an internal windows"
+-else it'll show **"python is not recognized as an internal windows"

-How to switch between Python 2.x and Python 3.x
+**How to switch between Python 2.x and Python 3.x**
 -Download Python 2.x and 3.x from "https://www.python.org/downloads/"
 -Install the python 2.x and 3.x in different directories.
 -Now if you want to use python2 by default, set the path of Python2 in system environment variables, do the same if you want to use Python3
 -If you're using Python2 already, just download and install Python3 in different directory, set path if you want to use it.

 **Usage (imdb-lookup.py):**
-*[Works for both Python2 and Python3]*
+[Works for both Python2 and Python3]

 Copy **imdb-lookup.py file to C:\\**
 Copy the IMDB-lookup.cmd file to your sendto folder in Windows (can be accessed by typing *shell:sendto* in addressbar or Win+R)